Longbranch-Vinaigrette/longbranch-vinaigrette-standards/README.md

 * Longbranch-Vinaigrette
 	* repository-mirror -
 		Clones and pulls repositories from the given user.
 	* python-app-manager -
 		It's in charge of managing the app doing operations like: building, starting, stopping, etc. \
 		It also has a built-in local repository discovery system.
+	* longbranch-vinaigrette-web-gui(Mainly for personal use) -
+		Interface for repository management.
+	* longbranch-vinaigrette-api-server(Mainly for personal use) -
+		Backend server for 'longbranch-vinaigrette-web-gui'